sanketdalal05/fresherbatch-oct16/README.txt

-minor changes in first line
-This is the assignment related to A2 html assign
+first line changes belong to js, minor changes in first line This is the assignment related to A2 html assign
 <<<<<<< HEAD